ItsZeusBro/Apollo/README.md

 ### Apollo shoots back real-time feedback as arrow messages

-#### In the future, uses devices will do all of their computation on the cloud.
+#### In the future, user devices will do all of their computation on the cloud.
 This means Hydra can be used for real-time anylytics that is seperate from Platform SDK's.
 That is Apollo's aim.